-&lt;sup>8 In such case, the local Risk Committee may be in the form of a management committee and may not necessarily be a committee established at the Board level.
+8 In such case, the local Risk Committee may be in the form of a management committee and may not necessarily be a committee established at the Board level.
 However, the work of the local Risk Committee should be consistent to the overall objectives of the risk management governed by the Board.

-- (b) there is regular risk monitoring and risk reporting to the Board and/or Risk Committee and that material issues and material non-compliance with the ERM framework are quickly escalated to the Board and/or Risk Committee; - (c) adequate ERM training has been provided to the relevant staff on a regular basis; and - (d) appropriate communication channels are established such that relevant staff understand and adhere to the policies and procedures. - 4.8 In carrying out its responsibilities, the senior management may delegate some of its responsibilities with respect to risk management to key persons in risk management function, with clear lines of accountability and reporting established and documented.
+- (c) adequate ERM training has been provided to the relevant staff on a regular basis; and - (d) appropriate communication channels are established such that relevant staff understand and adhere to the policies and procedures. - 4.8 In carrying out its responsibilities, the senior management may delegate some of its responsibilities with respect to risk management to key person(s) in risk management function, with clear lines of accountability and reporting established and documented.